jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 ## Slack integration

-I have chosen slack as default adapter, since it is chat tool we are using at office, however default one is [campfire](https://github.com/github/hubot/tree/master/src/adapters).
+I have chosen slack as default adapter since it is chat tool we are using at office.
+However default one is [campfire](https://github.com/github/hubot/tree/master/src/adapters).

 An organization, if you already don't have one, needs to be created on slack.
 You can do it on sign up process.
 When this is done, just configure integrations and look for hubot there.
 You will get a token and even you can set a custom avatar for you shinny bot.